zenstackhq/zenstack-docs/blog/ocp/index.md

 Now, whenever you add a new concrete type, all you need to do, besides creating a new component, is to add the component to the `componentLookup`.
 Isn’t it good enough?

-No, it still violates the Open-Closed Principle as you must modify the existing code and ensure the Component has the same name as your concrete type.
+No, it still violates the Open-Closed Principle as you must modify the existing code, and ensure the Component has the same name as your concrete type.
 Let’s see how we can resolve it.

 ### Ultimate Polymorphism